Is creativity the elixir for depression?

 “I only know that summer sang in me a little while, that in me sings no more.”
 That excerpt from one of her sonnets expresses how much poet Edna St. Vincent Millay (1892-1950) probably knew of depression.
 Marie Osmond has described her experiences suffering from postpartum depression in her book Behind the Smile: “I’m collapsed in a pile of shoes on my closet floor.
 I have no memory of what it feels like to be happy.
 I sit with my knees pulled up to my chest.
 It’s not that I want to be still.
 I am numb.”
 That kind of numbness, that sense of endless hopelessness and erosion of spiritual vitality are some of the reasons depression can have such a devastating impact on creative inspiration and expression.
 There are reports that as many as a quarter of American women have a history of depression.
 According to an article on the Allhealth.com website, “The risk of depression among teen girls is high, and this risk lasts into early adulthood.”

-Can Creativity and Expression Be found in Depression
+Can Creativity and Self Expression Be found in Depression

 I think the answer is maybe.

 When people go through depression, they’re in a dark place.
 In fact for me Natural Soap Making was an escape from the depression.
 Through my exploration of the craft I began to unlock my creativity in ways I had not previously explored.
 That creativity allowed me to move from the dark place to a world filled with color, oils and butters.

 So getting back to creativity and depression, I believe they go hand in hand.
 How we deal with it is a matter for each person to work through.
 If you know someone suffering from depression, they may have put themselves into isolation.
 Drop off some paint or a beginners soap making kit.
 You never know it could be a small piece of the puzzle to unlock creativity while managing depression.